ipsilon/eof/spec/eof.md

     - deduct 3 gas
     - pop one value, `offset`, from the stack
     - read `[offset, offset+32]` from the data section of the active container and push the value to the stack
-    - exceptional abort if reading out of data bounds
+    - pad with 0s if reading out of data bounds
 - `DATALOADN (0xe9)` instruction
     - deduct 2 gas
     - like `DATALOAD`, but takes the offset as a 16-bit immediate value and not from the stack